-One key recommendation that was raised during the March meeting was the need to formulate a migration roadmap or “exit strategy” that will chart the commitments and actions necessary for the Philippines to encourage the reintegration of migrants and fully realize the development potential of migration.
+One key recommendation that was raised during the March meeting was the need to formulate a migration outlook that will chart the commitments and actions necessary for the Philippines to encourage the reintegration of migrants and fully realize the development potential of migration.

 Proposed Professional Master in Migration Studies and Certificate Course on Global Migration

 UP CIFAL Philippines and the UP Diliman Asian Center submitted a curricular proposal establishing a Professional Master in Migration Studies to the University’s Social Sciences and Law Cluster on February 26, 2018.

 The two institutions developed an interdisciplinary professional degree program that provides both theoretical and practical understanding of migration in the context of sustainable development.

 A social laboratory project will be submitted by graduate students as a capstone of the program.
 This project will allow students to apply what they have learned in the core and specialization courses and explore appropriate and innovative solutions to the complex issues of migration specific to their chosen agency or locality.